AlexHenriques/inBlindSight/README.md

 ## Future Directions

 - **Current Focus**: The tool only focuses on blinding identifiers, which are variables that uniquely identify each entity within the dataset.
+- **Limitation**: For a blinded data analysis not conducted by an independent analyst, random codding of entities and experimental groups is a strategy of **moderate** quality ([Karp et al., 2022](https://doi.org/10.1371/journal.pbio.3001873)), as differences between experimental group remain apparent.
-- **Limitation**: It does **NOT** remove biases introduced by patterns of variables.
-For example, in blinded a variable (e.g., country), entities sharing the same value will still share the same label.
+ For example, in a blinded categorical variable (e.g., country), entities sharing the same value will still share the same label.
+ In such cases, more sophisticated statistical and computational methods are required.
 - **Recommendation**: Consider deleting all the non-relevant information from the working datasets and then blind the IDs.
-- **Planned Future**: In the future, a feature will be added to address scenarios such as the one just mentioned, by creating pairing a categorical value to multiple labels.
-Additionally, if people are interested, the option to password protect the key file will be added.
-Also, aesthetic improvements will be made.
+- **Planned Future**: To create a one-stop shop, randomization of group allocation with or without blocking will be implemented.
+ Potential features include help buttons that offers contextual hints on hover, compatibility with .sqlite & .db datasets, and implementation of a protected key.
+ These can be added upon request.

 ## Citation